Ceylin1n/mbti_personality_guide/README.md

-# mbti_personality_guide
+# MBTI Personality Guide
-An information website about the 16 MBTI personality types built with HTML and CSS
+This project is an information website about the 16 MBTI personality types.
+##Technologies
+-HTML5
+-CSS3
+##Features
+-Responsive layout
+-Clean user interface
+-Infromation about MBTI personality types